Mikejo5000/vsts-docs-pr/docs/pipelines/targets/azure-sqldb.md

 `<Path of SQLPackage.exe> <Arguments to SQLPackage.exe>`

-You can use any of the following SQL scripts based on the action that you want to perform
+You can use any of the following SQL scripts depending on the action that you want to perform

 ### Extract